ipfs/specs/src/routing/http-routing-v1.md

 tags: ['routing']
 ---

 "Delegated content routing" is a mechanism for IPFS implementations to use for offloading content routing to another process/server.
-This spec describes an HTTP API for delegated content routing.
+This specification describes an HTTP API for delegated content routing.

 ## API Specification

 The Delegated Content Routing Routing HTTP API uses the `application/json` content type by default.

 As such, human-readable encodings of types are preferred.
-This spec may be updated in the future with a compact `application/cbor` encoding, in which case compact encodings of the various types would be used.
+This specification may be updated in the future with a compact `application/cbor` encoding, in which case compact encodings of the various types would be used.

 ## Common Data Types

-- CIDs are always string-encoded using a [multibase](https://github.com/multiformats/multibase)-encoded [CIDv1](https://github.com/multiformats/cid#cidv1).
+- CIDs are always string-encoded using a [multibase]-encoded [CIDv1].
-- Multiaddrs are string-encoded according to the [human-readable multiaddr specification](https://github.com/multiformats/multiaddr#specification)
+- Multiaddrs are string-encoded according to the [human-readable multiaddr specification][multiaddr].
-- Peer IDs are string-encoded according [PeerID string representation specification](https://github.com/libp2p/specs/blob/master/peer-ids/peer-ids.md#string-representation)
+- Peer IDs are string-encoded according [PeerID string representation specification][peer-id-representation].
-- Multibase bytes are string-encoded according to [the Multibase spec](https://github.com/multiformats/multibase), and *should* use base64.
+- Multibase bytes are string-encoded according to [the Multibase spec][multibase], and SHOULD use base64.
-- Timestamps are Unix millisecond epoch timestamps
+- Timestamps are Unix millisecond epoch timestamps.

 Until required for business logic, servers should treat these types as opaque strings, and should preserve unknown JSON fields.